NewYorkKim/TIL/AWS/AWS_Educate/[Cloud_Computing]Introduction_to_the_AWS_Management_Console.md

-# [AWS Educate] Introduction to the AWS Management Console
+# Introduction to the AWS Management Console

 > 2022/05/27